 Wrong

-Obsolete means old-fashioned, no longer in use.
-Current means belonging to the present time, which is the opposite of being obsolete and out of use.
+Current means happening now, belonging to the present time, or up to date.
+This is the direct opposite of being old and out of use.

 The nonverbal section measures visual reasoning.
 Students analyze shapes and patterns in figural series, picture analogies, and matrices to identify rules.
 These skills support problem solving in math, science, and technology.